archesproject/arches-controlled-lists/README.md

     python manage.py runserver
     ```

-8. **OPEN A NEW TERMINAL WINDOW**, the following step will take place in a new terminal window while the python server is running.

-9. Ensure this new terminal window has the virtual environment activated.
+8. (From the `arches-controlled-lists` top-level directory) install the frontend dependencies:
     ```
-    source ENV/bin/activate
-    ```

-10. (From the `arches-controlled-lists` top-level directory) install the frontend dependencies:
-    ```
     npm install
     ```

-11. Once the dependencies have been installed, generate the static asset bundle:
+9. Once the dependencies have been installed, generate the static asset bundle:

     a.
 If you're planning on editing HTML/CSS/JavaScript files, run `npm start`.
 This will start a development server that will automatically detect changes to static assets and rebuild the bundle.

     b.
 If you're not planning on editing HTML/CSS/JavaScript files, run `npm run build_development`

-12. If you ran `npm start` in the previous step, you will need to open a new terminal window and activate the virtual environment in the new terminal window.
+10. If you ran `npm start` in the previous step, you will need to open a new terminal window and activate the virtual environment in the new terminal window.
 If you ran `npm run build_development` then you can skip this step.

-13. Setup the database:
+11. Setup the database:
     ```
     python manage.py setup_db
     ```

-14. In the terminal window that is running the Django server, halt the server and restart it.
+12. In the terminal window that is running the Django server, halt the server and restart it.
     ```
     (ctrl+c to halt the server)
     python manage.py runserver